M.I.A. (Person of Interest): Plot

 Reese (Jim Caviezel) and Root (Amy Acker) go to Maple, New York to find a possible lead on Shaw's location.
 After a talk with Chief Wicker, they kidnap him after he sexually harasses Root and to get information on a truck that may have transported Shaw but Wicker reveals nothing.

 Finch (Michael Emerson) visits Fusco (Kevin Chapman) at the precinct to ask for help in their new number: Albert Weiss (Mason Pettit).
 While watching him, Officer Dani Silva (Adria Arjona) spots Fusco and joins him, as Weiss is the prime suspect behind reported missing people.
 Fusco catches Weiss before he tries to kill a gang member named Marcus Young on a restaurant but Weiss knocks himself to falsely claim police brutality and is released from jail while Fusco can't come close to him or he will face suspension.
 Fusco and Silva realize that Young is no longer a gang member and has crucial information on the gang but refuses to testify, so the gang sent Weiss to kill him.
 They lure him into Silva's home and engage in a fight, with Silva shooting him to save Fusco, thus making her first kill.

 Reese and Root find the truck in a backyard but only discover a stretcher and medical equipments, indicating that operatives tried to save Shaw from her blood loss.
 They question the town's doctor, who explains he didn't operate on anything but received a call from an anonymous person who asked for his advice while making a craniotomy.
 He also explains that he did not call the police since Maple has a history of job losses for those who ask too many questions and pose a threat to Carrow, a powerful company in the town.
-Reese and Shaw deduce that Samaritan is running the company.
+Reese and Root deduce that Samaritan is running the company.